jwmccarthy/JARL/README.md

 #### Generalized Structure

 Notably, on-policy and off-policy algorithms are only distinguished in JARL by the size of the replay buffer in relation to the update timings.
 For on-policy algorithms, the circular replay buffer will have a maximum capacity equal to the update frequency.
 Off-policy algorithms will have much larger buffers than the update frequency.

-I realize this is probably an overly complicated way to go about things, but there are so many frameworks already and I wanted to do something new!